Knowing-Nature/kn-website/content/episode/53/seaspiracy/index.md

 ### Conspiracy framing

-#### “Why am I only hearing about this now?" / "Why is nobody talking about this?"
+**“Why am I only hearing about this now?" / "Why is nobody talking about this?"**

 People in marine conservation are talking about issues like discarded fishing gear and have been for years.
-As an example the United Nations Environment Programme [published a report in 2009 about discarded fishing gear](https://stg-wedocs.unep.org/bitstream/handle/20.500.11822/8148/Abondaned%20%2C%20lost%20or%20otherwise%20discarded%20fishing%20gear%20Marine_Litter_Abandoned_Lost_Fishing_Gear.pdf?sequence=3&isAllowed=y), and international organizations have been taking action on waste dumping in the oceans since the 1970s.
+As an example, the United Nations Environment Programme [published a report in 2009 about discarded fishing gear](https://stg-wedocs.unep.org/bitstream/handle/20.500.11822/8148/Abondaned%20%2C%20lost%20or%20otherwise%20discarded%20fishing%20gear%20Marine_Litter_Abandoned_Lost_Fishing_Gear.pdf?sequence=3&isAllowed=y), and international organizations have been taking action on waste dumping in the oceans since the 1970s.
 That said, the intended target audience for the film may have been those who haven't heard about the issue before and the many people who don't follow marine conservation research.

 Asking these questions within a conspiracy framing is a problem because it implies there is an active attempt to cover up the issue.
 This is inaccurate and has the effect of undermining the organizations which have been working to take action on these issues.

-#### “Everyone only talks about plastic straws?" / “Why are they avoiding talking about fishing?”
+**“Everyone only talks about plastic straws?" / “Why are they avoiding talking about fishing?”**

 Again, within the conspiracy framing, these questions imply that there is an active effort to cover up or avoid the issue.
 If asked outside of a conspiracy